TRAP33ZOID/zoiddd/PROJECT_HANDOVER.md

 ## 1. Project Scope and Goal

-*   **End Goal:** To build a dedicated, voice-based AI support agent application (similar to Retell AI) for general customer service.
+*   **End Goal:** To build a dedicated, voice-based AI support agent application (similar to Retell AI/ Bland AI/ VAPI) for general customer service.
 *   **Target Region:** Middle East and North Africa (MENA).
 This implies future requirements for Arabic language support and regional data.
 *   **Core Functionality (Long-Term):** Basic Q&A, Troubleshooting, Tool Use/Function Calling, and Human Handoff.
 *   **Knowledge Base Strategy:** The agent must be restricted to a user-uploaded knowledge base (RAG).